PX4/PX4-user_guide/en/dronecan/README.md

 The parameter names are prefixed with `UAVCAN_SUB_` and `UAVCAN_PUB_` to indicate whether they enable PX4 subscribing or publishing.
 The remainder of the name indicates the specific message/feature being set.

-DroneCAN peripherals connected to PX4 can also be configured using via QGC "as though they were PX4 parameters".
+DroneCAN peripherals connected to PX4 can also be [configured using via QGC](#qgc-cannode-parameter-configuration).
 These are named with the prefix [CANNODE_](../advanced_config/parameter_reference.md#CANNODE_BITRATE).
 `CANNODE_` parameters prefixed with `CANNODE_PUB_` and `CANNODE_SUB_` enable the peripheral to publish or subscribe the associated DroneCAN message.
 Note that if you enable publishing from one DroneCAN node, you are likely to need to enable subscribing from another.

 The following sections provide additional detail on the parameters used to enable particular features.

 #### Sensors